 What has three horns, a skull as long as seven feet, and commands the attention of museum owners across the country?
 The Triceratops.
 And Weld County has one of its own that has gained fascination from across the globe among dinosaur aficionados.

-We call him Pops the Triceratops, and he is one of the local celebrities with a fascinating story celebrated in the myGreeley campaign.
-He is the first complete Triceratops found in Colorado.
+Residents call the discovery Pops the Triceratops, who has become one of the local celebrities with a fascinating story.
+This is the first complete Triceratops found in Colorado.

 Being transferred from private to public ownership, however, left some gaps in Pops’ story.
-He had never been scientifically studied — until now.
+This type of fossil had never been scientifically studied — until now.
 Fort the last year, Dr. Joe Sertich, Curator of Dinosaurs at the Denver Museum of Nature & Science, and his team have studied and are working to restore Pops before returning him to Weld county for display later this year.

 The best way to keep up with Pops the Triceratops is to visit the official webpage.
 Follow Pops on Facebook, Twitter, or Instagram.
 He has videos on YouTube as well.
 Pops has social media followers from 34 countries.